0x1337fy/fresh-proxy-list/docs/README.template.md

 ## 📃 About

-This repository contains a free list of tested `HTTP/S` and `SOCKS4/5` proxies.
+This repository contains a free list of `HTTP/S` and `SOCKS4/5` proxies.

 - [x] 24/7 hourly updates (Committing since August 2024)
 - [x] Supported list formats: `TXT`, `CSV`, `JSON`, `XML`, and `YAML`